How to Stop Playing Whack-a-Mole: Mapping the Ecosystem of Technologies Facilitating AI-Generated Non-Consensual Intimate Images: Usefulness of the AIG-NCII Ecosystem

-According to a legislative tracker by Public Citizen, nearly all 50 U.S. states have some form of law addressing AIG-NCII \cite{public_citizen_share_2025}.
-However, these laws use inconsistent terminology, definitions, and involve varying levels of protections for victim-survivors \cite{kaylee_williams_us_2024}.
-The AIG-NCII ecosystem can be used as a tool to compare and contrast multiple state laws and understand which technologies are targeted.
-We can compare, for example, Arkansas and California.
-Arkansas HB1529 \cite{state_of_arkansas_act_2025} (enacted in 2025) states that ``the Attorney General may institute a civil action on behalf of the state against a provider or developer of image generation technology that was used to create deepfake visual material in violation if 1) ``the deepfake visual material that was created...was generated substantially or in its entirety by a prompt based image generation technology'' and 2) ``the provider or developer of the image generation technology did not have reasonable safeguards in place to protect against the generation of deepfake visual material.'' \cite{state_of_arkansas_act_2025}.
-This law targets providers and developers of ``prompt-based image generation technology,'' falling under the category of \textbf{generative AI models} and potentially \textbf{generative AI interfaces}.
-In contrast, California's SB-981 \cite{california_legislative_information_sb-981_2024} (enacted in 2024) would ``require a social media platform to provide a mechanism that is reasonably accessible to a reporting user who is a California resident who has an account with the social media platform to report sexually explicit digital identity theft to the social media platform,'' i.e., targeting \textbf{distribution channels} in a similar fashion to U.S. federal law (see a case study of the TAKE IT DOWN Act in section \ref{takeitdown}).
+Zooming in, we can further compare \textit{state vs. state} laws to understand the scope of protections across local jurisdictions.
+For example, we can compare Arkansas and California.
+Arkansas HB1529 \cite{stateofarkansas_act_2025} (enacted in 2025) states that ``the Attorney General may institute a civil action on behalf of the state against a provider or developer of image generation technology that was used to create deepfake visual material in violation if 1) ``the deepfake visual material that was created...was generated substantially or in its entirety by a prompt based image generation technology'' and 2) ``the provider or developer of the image generation technology did not have reasonable safeguards in place to protect against the generation of deepfake visual material.'' \cite{stateofarkansas_act_2025}.
+This law targets providers and developers of ``prompt-based image generation technology,'' falling under the category of \GenerativeAIModels and potentially \GenerativeAIInterfaces.
+In contrast, California's SB-981 \cite{californialegislativeinformation_sb981_2024} (enacted in 2024) would ``require a social media platform to provide a mechanism that is reasonably accessible to a reporting user who is a California resident who has an account with the social media platform to report sexually explicit digital identity theft to the social media platform,'' i.e., targeting \DistributionChannels in a similar fashion to U.S. federal law.
+Here, we demonstrate how the ecosystem diagram and annotated laws (Table \ref{tab:laws}) provide a guide for intentional comparison of laws across jurisdictions that target \textit{different} technologies.